katiebvogel/Rails-Blog-App/README.md

   10/6/16 -- Today, added CREATE comments (and created a partial form for new comments to be rendered within the article.show.html.erb), and also DESTROY comments.
 If an article is destroyed, its associated comments will also be destroyed, thanks to a small change in the articles model.  dependent: :destroy   .
 Leaving off at Chapter 9 - SECURITY

   10/7/16 -- leaving off after adding security auth requirements.
 9.2.

-Start at Ch 10 next
+  10/8/16 -- adding some SCSS.
+Using Bootstrap. gem install boostrap-sass